d00mfish/ARLS-Light/README.md

 # Audio Reactive LED Strip
 Real-time LED strip music visualization using Python and the ESP8266 or Raspberry Pi.

+Light Version: Only Scroll animation, no gui to make it lightweight and reliable

 ![block diagram](images/block-diagram.png)

 ![overview](images/description-cropped.gif)